 Perhaps the company you work for underwent significant changes that affected the way you now have to perform your work.
 Or somehow you’ve lost faith in the company and its management team.

-In my line of work, I’m privy to all the different reasons why people get stuck.
+Through my work, I am privy to all kinds of reasons why people get stuck.
 They’re all varied and valid.
 Each reason is unique to the individual.
 And at a macro level, they fall into known patterns.

 But as to why they remain stuck?
 That’s another story altogether.

 The stories that people tell others and themselves about why they haven’t left that lousy job or dead-end career?
 Those are interesting too.
 Lots of legitimate reasons why they haven’t made the move yet.

 But peel the onion layers and you’ll see, it all boils down to one thing: Belief.

 Here’s one thing I’ve learned after being a career pivot mentor for the last five years.

 Every individual who successfully makes a career move starts out believing two things: (1) that things can get better, and (2) that he can make it so.